concur1/pl_compare/README.md

 >>>
 ```

+If you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences
+between two tables then this tool can help you.
 Row differences summary and details
-.. you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables.
-"Examp
-lIf ??? is your prothen this tool can help you.

 ```python